• Proposed

 Threats

-The intensively surveyed site from which it has disappeared is undergoing constant active change due to cutting as a research plot, which could be a potential reason for its apparent disappearance.
+The intensively surveyed site from which it has disappeared is undergoing constant active change due to cutting as it is a research plot, which could be a potential reason for its apparent disappearance there.
 Elsewhere, small scale agricultural activities may be impacting the habitat, and thus the species.

 Conservation Actions